taikoxyz/docs/src/content/docs/guides/run-a-holesky-node.md

 ---
 title: Run a Holesky node
+description: This guide will help you get a Holesky archive node up and running.
 ---

 This guide will help you get a Holesky archive node up and running.